North Korean defector hits Paralympic ice for South Korea

 The sudden period of inter-Korean warmth, which follows an unusually provocative year from North Korea in nuclear weapons and missile tests, has now led to discussions about a potential meeting between U.S. President Donald Trump and North Korean leader Kim Jong Un aimed at defusing the international standoff over the North's nuclear program.

 Choi said he wasn't closely following the politics between Seoul, Washington and Pyongyang.
 He said it wasn't discomforting to see the North Koreans at the games, because "they look like us and speak the same language."
 However, he has no plans to talk to them because he still feels a "distance with them."
-After all, he feels right at home where he is.
+He feels right at home where he is.

 "I don't feel nervous because so many people are cheering for me here," Choi said.
 "It's like as if I am playing in my living room."